-A Dutch general practitioner has about two patients with shoulder complaints at their consultation every week.
-In addition to providing information about possible causes/treatments and painkillers, according to the guideline, the general practitioner can opt for a shoulder injection or a referral to a physiotherapist.
+A Dutch general practitioner sees about two patients with shoulder complaints every week during consultations.
+In addition to providing information about possible causes / treatments and painkillers, according to the guideline, the GP can opt for a shoulder injection or for a referral to a physiotherapist.
 However, it is unknown which of these treatments is better for the patient, especially in the long term.

-The SIX study will investigate whether patients with persistent shoulder complaints are better off with a (corticosteroid) injection in the shoulder or with a referral to a physiotherapist for an exercise program.
+The SIX study will investigate whether patients with persistent shoulder complaints are better off with a (corticosteroid) injection in the shoulder or with a referral to a physical therapist for an exercise program.

 After 6 weeks and after 3, 6 and 12 months, all participating patients will be asked about their shoulder complaints, but also about any sleeping problems and quality of life.
-All medical costs and costs due to absenteeism/incapacity for work are recorded in order to be able to compare the costs and benefits of both treatments.
+All medical costs and costs due to absence from work / disability are recorded to be able to compare the costs and benefits of both treatments.

 More detailed information